Mailu/helm-charts/mailu/README.md

 * create a local values file (see below)
 * run `helm install --values my-values-file.yaml mailu/mailu`

-### Persistent Volume

-This chart uses a `hostPath` persistence per default, and sets corresponding new PV and PVC automatically.
-You can override this behaviour by providing your own PV/PVC using the `existingClaim` persistence type per default.
-By default, it uses the chart name as the default app name, unless specified with the `fullnameOverride` parameter (truncated after 63 characters).

-When leaving the default persistence type (`hostPath`), it will create and use a PV/PVC named like so: app_name-storage (e.g. `mailu-storage`).

 ## Configuration
 | Parameter                         | Description                          | Default                                   |
 | --------------------------------- | ------------------------------------ | ----------------------------------------- |